Sbozzolo/Jhuki/README.md

                                               coordinate_distance,
                                               dimensionless_spin_plus,
                                               dimensionless_spin_minus)
-print(twopunctures.parfile_code)
+print(twopunctures)
 ```

-This will an output similar to the following:
+This will produce an output similar to the following:

 ```
 ADMBase::initial_data = twopunctures